ThielG/ThielG/README.md

 #### Em português:

 * Olá!
-Sou estudante de Análise e Desenvolvimento de Sistemas no quarto período, apaixonado por tecnologia e desenvolvimento.
+Sou graduado em Análise e Desenvolvimento de Sistemas, apaixonado por tecnologia e desenvolvimento.

 * Atualmente, estou focado no aprimoramento das minhas habilidades em Python e Java, além de estar explorando o universo HTML/CSS, JavaScript e Flutter.

 #### In english:

 * Hello there!
-I'm a fourth-period student of Software Analysis and Development, deeply passionate about technology and coding.
+I'm a graduate in Software Analysis and Development, deeply passionate about technology and coding.

 * Currently, my main focus lies in refining my skills in Python and Java, while also delving into the realms of HTML/CSS, JavaScript and Flutter.